yakinikuman/pistreaming_roomba/README.md

 # Pi Video Streaming and Roomba Control

-Combines a Raspberry Pi with Pi Camera and a Roomba Drive your Roomba around with any web browser, while streaming video
+Combines a Raspberry Pi with Pi Camera and a Roomba.

+Drive your Roomba around with any web browser, while streaming video

 A mashup of https://github.com/waveform80/pistreaming and https://github.com/AtsushiSakai/PyRoombaAdapter.

 ## Hardware
-Raspberry Pi with a female USB-A port (eg. not a Zero or Zero W) Raspberry Pi Camera
+Raspberry Pi with a female USB-A port (eg. not a Zero or Zero W)

+Raspberry Pi Camera

-Roomba which supports the iRobot Open Interface USB-TTL dongle
+Roomba which supports the iRobot Open Interface

+USB-TTL dongle

 7-pin mini-din plug

 5V voltage regulator

 Micro USB male connector

 JST-PH female-male pair (or similar)

 Some spare wire (28 - 24 AWG or so)

 Solder and soldering iron

 More in-depth tutorial coming soon...